 Why PvP players edit the HUD

 (2) Information priority: hearts, armor, hunger, XP, hotbar — each player ranks these differently.
-A survival player who needs hunger visible has different optimal layout from a PvP player who keeps hunger full anyway and would rather hide the bar.
+A survival player needs hunger visible.
+A PvP player keeps hunger full anyway and would rather hide the bar.
+Their optimal layouts differ.

-(3) Raw visibility: tweaked heart colors, brighter experience bars, a more visible hotbar selection frame — same information, more contrast, easier read.
+(3) Raw visibility: tweaked heart colors, brighter experience bars, a clearer hotbar selection frame.
+Same information, more contrast, easier read.

 HUD elements you can hide or restyle with a resource pack